KaiQiangSong/control-over-copying/README.md

 We provide the source code for the paper **"[Controlling the Amount of Verbatim Copying in Abstractive Summarization]()"**, accepted at AAAI'20.
 If you find the code useful, please cite the following paper.

     @inproceedings{control-over-copying:2020,
-     Author = {Kaiqiang Song and Logan Lebanoff and Qipeng Guo and Xipeng Qiu and Xiangyang Xue and Chen Li and Dong Yu and Fei Liu}, Title = {Joint Parsing and Generation for Abstractive Summarization}, Booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence}, Year = {2020}}
+     Author = {Kaiqiang Song and Bingqing Wang and Zhe Feng and Liu Ren and Fei Liu}, Title = {Controlling the Amount of Verbatim Copying in Abstractive Summarization}, Booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence}, Year = {2020}}